 Steps to wash linens and pillows:

-- Fold and put away the linens and pillows: Once the linens and pillows are dry, fold them and put them away in their designated places or go ahead and place them back on the couch cushions.
+Fold and put away the linens and pillows: Once the linens and pillows are dry, fold them and put them away in their designated places or go ahead and place them back on the couch cushions.

 Step 9: Organize Remote Controls, Magazines, and Other Items